Furnishing Alcohol to a Minor

 ARD Eligibility for Furnishing Alcohol to Minors Charges

-Many people with no prior criminal history or only relatively minor scrapes with the law may be eligible to resolve Furnishing Alcohol to Minors charges via a pretrial diversionary program called Accelerated Rehabilitative Disposition (ARD).
-Completion of ARD allows a person to seek a dismissal of the charges.
-The person can then go through the expungement process to have records of the incident destroyed.
+The good news is that most Penn State students or young adults that are charged with Furnishing Alcohol to Minors can avoid a conviction and resulting consequences of a criminal record via a pretrial diversionary program called Accelerated Rehabilitative Disposition (ARD).
+With ARD, the person is able to avoid the conviction and have the charges dismissed, and the person can then go through the expungement process to have records of the incident destroyed.
 If the records are destroyed, they would not appear on criminal background searches.

 What Should I Do?
 Contact Our Attorneys Today